Seteeri/Particle/README.md

 * Personal Influences:
     * Gypsy by Larry Tesler
     * The Humane Interface by Jeff Raskin - commands/transformers
+    * WWW by Sir Tim Berners-Lee

 It was designed to address limitations I've personally encountered in the quest for a more efficient workflow; the main limitation being,